neuml/codequestion/README.md

     Reference TEXT

 ### Indexing
-codequestion builds a sentence embeddings index for questions.db.
+codequestion builds a [txtai embeddings index](https://github.com/neuml/txtai) for questions.db.
 Each question in the questions.db schema is vectorized with a sentence-transformers model.
 Once questions.db is converted to a collection of sentence embeddings, the embeddings are normalized and stored in Faiss, which enables fast similarity searches.

 ### Querying
 codequestion tokenizes each query using the same method as during indexing.
 Those tokens are used to build a sentence embedding.
 That embedding is queried against the Faiss index to find the most similar questions.